bpmolinari/nina/content/family/dallacqua/index.md

     >}}

-A shipping notice in the West Australian shows that she left Fremantle on the ship Oronsay, on 28 May 1935, along with her sister-in-law Domenica Pianta.
-She returned on xxx.
+A shipping notice in the West Australian shows that she left Fremantle on the ship *Oronsay*, on 28 May 1935, along with her sister-in-law Domenica Pianta.
+She returned on 17 January 1936, on the ship *Romolo*.
 The following shows her passport photo, together with an entry from her passport.
 She had acquired Australian citizenship from the fact that her husband was naturalised in 1912.
-Along with all Australain citizens at that time, she was issued with a [document](https://en.wikipedia.org/wiki/Australian_passport) that was labelled **British Passport**.
+Along with all Australian citizens at that time, she was issued with a [document](https://en.wikipedia.org/wiki/Australian_passport) that was labelled **British Passport**.